PatrickMaiyer/Portapack_Wiki/Recon.md

 The matched frequencies (if autosave is checked or 'add' is used) are put in what you choose in "CONFIG/select output file".

-STORE and REMOVE are working on what you selected in "CONFIG/select output file" but changes are not reflected in the used list.
+STORE and REMOVE are working on the output file but changes are not reflected in the used list since it's a loaded range.

 In that mode you have a single range as an input list, and an output file.